 Every year, our pupils go on to achieve hugely impressive results.
 Whether that is excellent GCSE results, outstanding A-Levels, making the sports teams, forging remarkable friendships, experiencing new activities for the first time or securing high profile university places.
 We know this success owes a huge amount to the remarkable special environment that we have created here at Downside.

-If you think that your child would like to try boarding at Downside School or you would like more information, please visit our website or contact us today and we can arrange a tour or taster visit (including an overnight stay) to help you with your decision.
+If you think that your child would like to try boarding at Downside School or join us as one of our day pupils, please visit our admissions process page or contact us today and we can arrange a tour or taster visit (including an overnight stay) to help you with your decision.